Strategic depth: In Israel

 Israel is a narrow country, and its internationally recognized borders leave it just 85 mi across at its widest point and 9 mi at its narrowest (between Tulkarm and Tel Aviv).
 A number of Israeli leaders (originally Abba Eban) have referred to Israel's internationally recognized borders (those the country had from 1948 to 1967) as the "Auschwitz borders" because of the perceived danger of annihilation by regional foes.
 Since 1967, Israel has occupied the West Bank, somewhat widening the area under the military's effective control.

-To compensate for the lack of strategic depth, Israel approaches all wars as "must-win."
-This puts a great importance on deterrence (partially by threat of nuclear weapons), superior firepower, and the use of pre-emptive war to prevent threats from encroaching on Israeli territory.
+To compensate for the lack of strategic depth, Israel puts a great importance on deterrence (partially by threat of nuclear weapons), superior firepower, and the use of pre-emptive war to prevent threats from encroaching on Israeli territory.
 Yitzhak Rabin said about the Six-Day War (considered a classic example of pre-emption):